 Desert Song Festival celebrates Aboriginal language and culture through choir, solo, and audience-led events.
-Be moved by the depth of wisdom and stories of this unique and unforgettable event.
+Be moved by the depth of wisdom and stories of this unique event in the Alice Springs region.

 The stunning MacDonnell Ranges and gorges of Central Australia, known for their spiritual significance to the traditional owners, create a backdrop like nowhere else to hold a celebration of the musically talented locally and from abroad.